JordinaGR/sorting-algs-visualization/README.md

 The file sort_algs_noDB.py is the same as the sort_algs.py but without a database, so you can run it on almost all the machines.
 And is not updated.
 The sort_alg_menu.py is up to date and where I do all the changes.

-The file sort_alg_menu.py is the same but without a database, with the menu in a different window and updated.
+The file sort_alg_menu.py is the same but with the menu in a different window and updated.

 There's a new database in .csv files, these files are useded by the sort_alg_menu.py.
 When you click the button database in the menue, a new window opens with the .csv information.
 That window is made in other/database_button.py

 #### The sorting algorithms currently implemented are:
 - Bubble sort